ProNextJS/declarative-routing/README.md

 ## Declarative Routes

-`declarative-routing` sets up an optional declarative routing system for React projects.
+`declarative-routing` sets up an optional declarative routing system for React or QwikCity projects.
 For NextJS, it maintains a global list of both pages and API routes and provides components and functions to easily navigate to pages, or make API requests.

 ## What are Declarative Routes?